The smell of fresh-cut grass is intoxicating, but it isn’t the only reason to start a lawn business or consider yard care as a home business idea.

 Great for workers who have summers available

 May offer only seasonal work in certain areas

 Start-up costs can be expensive

 Many existing providers make for a competitive and possibly saturated local market

 Flexibility is one of the reasons many people want to start their own business.
 A lawn care business has much to offer and can morph into something much bigger if that's what you choose to pursue.

-- Stable & Repeat Business: Lawn care accounts are perpetual, meaning ongoing and consistent.
+- Stable and Repeat Business: Lawn care accounts are perpetual, meaning ongoing and consistent.
 Your customer base will need their lawns mowed once a week, making for a stable book of business.

-- Revenue Generating Consumables: Not only do people need their lawns maintained, they need special fertilizers and treatments for weeds and bugs nearly every 4-6 weeks.
+- Revenue Generating Consumables: Not only do people need their lawns maintained, but they also need special fertilizers and treatments for weeds and bugs nearly every four to six weeks.
 These treatments would be considered “consumables”, meaning reoccurring product usage, and this business feature makes for an attractive business model.

-- Scalable: You can start by offering one service (mowing lawns) and build out to other service offerings like landscaping services, new sod installation, gardening, tree trimming, weeding…etc. The myriad of options available will allow you to scale up as customer demands change.
+- Scalable: You can start by offering one service (mowing lawns) and build out to other service offerings like landscaping services, new sod installation, gardening, tree trimming, and weeding.
+The myriad of options available will allow you to scale up as customer demands change.

 - Customizable: There are so many ways to tailor this business to fit your needs or expertise.
 You can choose to be a sole proprietor, who literally does it all, or you can be the marketing genius who manages multiple lawn care teams from your home office.
 You can decide to go after residential contracts (the B2C route) or commercial building contracts (the B2B route).